 At night you can wait and watch the sun go down from the balcony at the top of the tower and then walk around it as the lights come on and light it up.

-It is a stunning way to see the Drum Tower in Xian and visiting the Drum Tower at sunset has to be one of the best things to do in Xian at night.
+It is a stunning way to see the Drum Tower in Xian and visiting the Drum Tower at sunset has to be one of the top things to do in Xian at night.

 The very busy street right near it is a top Xian attraction that leads into the Xi’an Muslim Quarter.
 The Xi’an street food there is amazing and you can find some great bargains if you are looking for souvenirs.
 If you go at night it will be a fight to make your way down it but if you can go in the morning it will be much better for you with hardly any tourists there.

 Learn More: If you are planning a trip to China there are some things you need to know.
 Use our epic guide to make sure you have everything you need before you leave home for your vacation in China

 If you have just visited the Drum Tower on the left side down the busy Xian Muslim Quarter Street is there is the Beiyuanmen Muslim Market.
 It is easy to see as there are t-shirts and souvenirs hanging on the outside of the entrance of this fun Xian tourist attraction.

 I found this market really good for souvenirs and other things like a North Face bag and some LV.
 If you are planning on doing any shopping in Xi’an you should plan to go here.

 I bought a few things there when we visited.
 We had originally seen it at night and the number of people there was crazy so we returned during the morning when it was just getting started.

 It is a long very narrow street with a cover that makes it extremely hot even at the start of the day!
 I could not have thought about walking through this street shoulder to shoulder with hundreds of others at night in the Xi’an heat.

 Here are a couple of examples of things I bought there and an idea of what I paid.